Kalif Raymond Player Prop Bets for NFL Week 7 | Detroit vs. Los Angeles 10/24/2021

 Matchup vs. Los Angeles

-- The 285.5 yards per game the Rams are giving up through the air makes them the NFL's 23rd-ranked pass defense.
+- The 285.5 passing yards the Rams allow per game makes them the NFL's 23rd-ranked pass defense this season.

-- The Rams have given up six touchdowns through the air (1.0 per game).
-They are fourth in the NFL in that category.
+- With six passing TDs allowed this season, the Rams defense is ranked fourth in the league.

 Recent Performances

-- In last week's outing against the Bengals, Raymond was targeted seven times, picking up 37 yards on six receptions.
+- In last week's matchup with the Bengals, Raymond caught six passes for 37 yards while being targeted seven times.

-- Raymond's 15 targets have resulted in nine grabs for 83 yards (27.7 ypg) and two touchdowns over his last three outings.
+- Raymond has hauled in nine passes (15 targets) for 83 yards (27.7 per game) and has two touchdowns in his last three games.

 Raymond's Detroit Teammates